mozilla/CCADB-Tools/capi/README.md

     - 1.d: HTTP requests from this client may be accurately identified from the following header: `"X-Automated-Tool": "https://github.com/mozilla/CCADB-Tools/capi CCADB test website verification tool"`
 ##### 2. Certificate Chain Construction
 - The `candidate root certificate` is emplaced as the root of the certificate chain offered by the target website.
-    - 2.a: If the target website fails to provide _all_ intermediate certificates, then this test will be marked as a `FAIL` during certificate chain validation done in step @TODO FILL IN STEP NUMBER.
+    - 2.a: If the target website fails to provide _all_ intermediate certificates, then this test will be marked as a `FAIL` during certificate chain validation.
+For details, please see `Verification Rules`.
     - 2.b: If the target website does not provide a root certificate within its chain, then the `candidate root certificate` is installed to the chain as the root.
     - 2.c: If the target webiste *_does_* provide a root certificate within its chain, then that certificate is discarded and the `candidate root certificate` is installed to the chain as the root.
 ##### 3. Installation into the NSS Database